Business in China

 IBUS 500 Individual Research in International Business (3 hours) or BBA 500 Individual Research in Business (3 hours)

 Pre-Business and Non-Business students: IBUS 300 Special Topics in International Business: Business Practices in China (3 hours)

 Graduate Business students: IBUS 740 (3 hours)

-Participants will stay in double occupancy rooms in hotels in Beijing, Shanghai and Hong Kong.
+Participants will stay in double occupancy rooms in hotels in Beijing, Shanghai, and Shenzhen.

 Graduate students can choose a single room option for an additional cost.

 This program is open to KU BBA, undergraduate and graduate students of all majors.
 Priority will be given to admitted business undergraduate students and MBA/MACC students.
 There is no language requirement.
 Minimum 2.5 GPA required, though exceptions will be considered after submission of a petition.

 Scholarships may be available for study abroad programs.
 Consult the Center for Global Business Studies website for more information on study abroad scholarships for business students.
 For general study abroad scholarship information, consult the Study Abroad & Global Engagement website.